-New study at Grinnell Regional Medical Center Proves the Effectiveness of Copper
+Scientific Peer-Reviewed Study at Grinnell Regional Medical Center Proves the Effectiveness of Antimicrobial Copper

-The results of the study are undeniable.
+The results of the study are undeniable and validate previous independent studies on the effectiveness of copper.
 A new clinical study investigating the bacteria-killing properties of copper has proven once again that copper can play a leading role in fighting bacteria1 that cause healthcare-associated infections (HAIs).
-The paper also reached a second finding destined to shake-up the cleaning practices in the healthcare industry.
+The paper also reached a second finding destined to shake-up the cleaning practices in the healthcare industry around the world.

 Published in the September 28, 2016 online edition of the American Journal of Infection Control and authored by Grinnell College associate professor of biology Shannon Hinsa-Leaure, Ph.D., the study showed that: